 Yak hair and mohair costume of the towering Wookiee Chewbacca and Han Solo

 Smithsonian Institution Traveling Exhibition Service: SITES has been sharing the wealth of Smithsonian collections and research programs with millions of people outside Washington, D.C., for more than 60 years.
-SITES connects Americans to their shared cultural heritage through a wide range of exhibitions about art, science and history, which are shown wherever people live, work and play.
-For exhibition description and tour schedules, visit www.sites.si.edu.
+SITES connects Americans to their shared cultural heritage through a wide range of exhibitions about art, science, and history, which are shown wherever people live, work, and play.
+For exhibition descriptions and tour schedules, visit www.sites.si.edu.

-Lucasfilm Ltd.: Lucasfilm Ltd. is a wholly owned subsidiary of The Walt Disney Company, is a global leader in film, television and digital entertainment production.
+Lucasfilm Ltd.: Lucasfilm Ltd. is a wholly-owned subsidiary of The Walt Disney Company, and is a global leader in film, television, and digital entertainment production.
 In addition to its motion-picture and television production, the company’s activities include visual effects and audio post-production, cutting-edge digital animation, interactive entertainment software, and the management of the global merchandising activities for its entertainment properties including the legendary Star Wars and Indiana Jones franchises.
 Lucasfilm Ltd. is headquartered in northern California.

 About Discovery Times Square: